Sci-fi Smart Homes That Adapt to Your Every Need

-Envision a not-too-distant future where your home can monitor your heartbeat, take your temperature and even alert medical practitioners in an emergency.
+Envision a future where your home can monitor your heartbeat, take your temperature and even alert medical practitioners in an emergency.
 Imagine a home that can even adjust lighting and atmosphere according to your mood.

 While our homes still fall a little short of full sci-fi status, the reality of hobnobbing with robots over dinner or controlling room ambience through body language is closer than you think.
 In this article, we’ll look at two futuristic home concepts on the horizon of innovation: adaptive environments and health analytics.